MGXlab/phap/README.md

 To get a working environment
 ```
-# Clone this repo
+# Clone this repo and get in there
 $ git clone https://git.science.uu.nl/papanikos/phap.git

-# Get in the dir
 $ cd phap

-# I am naming the environment `phap` here, you can call it whatever you like
 # Note the long notation --file flag; -f will not work.
 $ conda create -n phap --file=environment.txt

 # Activate it - use the name you gave above, if it is different
 $ conda activate phap

-# The (hp) prefix shows we have activated it
+# The (phap) prefix shows we have activated it
 # Check the snakemake version
 (phap) $ snakemake --version
 5.30.1